House of the Dragon stars say recasting Rhaenyra and Alicent is a ‘brilliant’ idea

 House of the Dragon stars Matt Smith and Paddy Considine both had positive words about the show’s cast change, which fans have lamented since the series started.

-The most recent episode marked the end of the journey for actors Milly Alcock and Emily Carey, who play Rhaenyra Targaryen and Alicent Hightower.
+Episode five marked the end of the journey for actors Milly Alcock and Emily Carey, who played Rhaenyra Targaryen and Alicent Hightower.

-Episode six, out Sunday 25 September, will see time in the fictional world jump forwards by 10 years and the actors will be replaced by Emma D’Arcy and Olivia Cooke, respectively.
+Episode six (released 25 September) saw time in the fictional world jump forward by 10 years and the two actors were replaced by Emma D’Arcy and Olivia Cooke, respectively.

-Meanwhile, Laena and Laenor Valaryon actors Nova Fouellis-Mose and Theo Nate will also be replaced by Nanna Blondell and John MacMillan.
+Laena and Laenor Valaryon actors Nova Fouellis-Mose and Theo Nate were also replaced by Nanna Blondell and John MacMillan.

 “It was brilliant, actually,” Smith, who plays Daemon Targaryen, E!
 News of the cast change, “because I think they’ve done brilliant work.”